 Class leaders should stay in contact with their classmates regularly, not just during reunion planning.
-A wellthought-out five-year plan can increase class participation in events, especially in nonreunion years, and broaden the base of alumnae volunteers.
+A well-thought-out five-year plan can increase class participation in events, especially in non-reunion years, and broaden the base of alum volunteers.

-The class five-year plan should identify goals and the action steps needed to implement them, ranging from how and when the board will communicate with classmates (at a minimum, at least once a year via the class newsletter) to what events it will organize.
+The five-year plan should identify goals and the action steps needed to implement them, ranging from how and when the board will communicate with classmates (at a minimum once a year via a class newsletter) to what events they will organize.
 The plan should take into account class traditions, class board meetings or conference calls, and, of course, include planning for its next reunion.

-At the beginning of their terms of office, class officers should create and begin to implement their Five-Year Plan, with the support and suggestions of other class volunteers.
-The development of the plan begins at the New Class Officer Training Workshop, held on campus in the fall during the first year of a newly elected class board member's tenure.
-After this mandatory training, the Alumnae Association staff and Classes and Reunion Committee members can assist class officers further by discussing their ideas and proposed initiatives during in-person campus meetings or by holding teleconferences.

-A copy of your class plan should also be submitted to the director of classes and reunions and to your class liaison on the Classes and Reunion Committee so that they can assist you in accessing Association resources to help you meet your goals.
+At the beginning of their terms of office, class officers should create and begin to implement their five-year plan, with the support and suggestions of other class volunteers.
+The development of the plan begins at the New Class Officer Training Workshop, held virtually in the summer during the first year of a newly-elected class board member's tenure.
+After this mandatory training, Association staff and Classes and Reunion Committee members can assist class officers further by discussing their ideas and proposed initiatives during in-person campus meetings or by holding a virtual call.
+A copy of your five-year plan should also be submitted to the Association and to your class liaison on the Classes and Reunion Committee so that they can assist you in accessing Association resources to help you meet your goals.